mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

 });
 ```

-Not setting anything, yet.
+Not making any configurations, yet.
 But note that if `vite.config.js` exists, it cannot be empty.

 Start the development server with: